psaltisa/psaltisa.github.io/_pages/reaction-networks.md

 With a few exceptions (*e.g.* $\mathrm{^{12}C+^{12}C, ^{12}C+^{16}O, 3\alpha}$
 or fission) for each nucleus we only have to consider reactions linking it to the nearby species by the capture of a proton, neutron, helium nucleus or $\gamma$-ray and their reverse.
-That is 12 diferrent reaction types, namely $(p,\gamma)$,
+That is 12 different reaction types, namely $(p,\gamma)$,
 $(\alpha, p)$, $(p,n)$, $(\alpha, \gamma)$, $(\alpha, n)$, $(n,\gamma)$,
 $(n,p)$,  $(\gamma, p)$, $(n, \alpha)$, $(\gamma, \alpha)$, $(p, \alpha)$ and $(\gamma, n)$.